-ELC 110 National Electrical Code 3 credits 3 class hours
+ELC 110 National Electrical Code

 Presents the fundamentals of the current National Electrical Code.
 Classroom discussion emphasizes single and multi-family dwellings while reviewing concepts of motors, control wiring and commercial wiring systems.
 Introduces the concept of using the NEC book as a tool and emphasizes methodology of reading and understanding the NEC.
 Periodic examinations are given.
 An excellent course for beginning electricians preparing for the journeyman license exam.